FCP Setup

 Transaction hash: 0xb8fd9cc9bfac2b2890230b4f14999b9d449e050339b252273379ab11fac15926

-Collateral SWANC for FCP
+Collateral SWANU for FCP

 computing-provider collateral add --fcp --from <YOUR_WALLET_ADDRESS> <amount>

-Withdraw SWANC from FCP
+Withdraw SWANU from FCP

 computing-provider collateral withdraw --fcp --owner <YOUR_WALLET_ADDRESS> --account <YOUR_CP_ACCOUNT> <amount>